garam masala made with Indian spices

 green cardamoms

-If using cassia you may need lesser in this recipe.
-I will update this soon.
+If using cassia you will need lesser in this recipe.
 Below I have a picture of how cassis looks.
 The barks are really thicker than the Ceylon cinnamon.

 cassia cinnamon